-The final statement presented is the Statement of Cash Flows which presents detailed information about the cash activity of the University during the year.
+The final statement presented is the Statement of Cash Flows which presents detailed information about the cash activity of the institution during the year.
 The statement is divided into five parts.
-The first part deals with operating cash flows and shows the net cash used by the operating activities of the University.
+The first part deals with operating cash flows and shows the net cash used by the operating activities of the institution.
 The second section reflects cash flows from non-capital financing activities.
 This section reflects the cash received and spent for non-operating, non-investing, and non-capital financing purposes.
 The third section deals with cash flows from capital and related financing activities and with the cash used for the acquisition and construction of capital and related items.
 The fourth section reflects the cash flows from investing activities and shows the purchases, proceeds, and interest received from investing activities.
 The fifth section reconciles the net cash used to the operating income or loss reflected on the Statement of Revenues, Expenses, and Changes in Net Assets.
-Condensed Statement of Cash Flows for the year ended June 30, 2002: